Wally: Batched Private Nearest Neighbor Search at Scale: Baseline Private Protocol with High Communication

-This protocol is not private.
-To prevent the protocol from disclosing any information about the client’s query, it must conceal the closest clusters from the server.
-Remember that clustering groups highly correlated documents together in a cluster.
-Consequently, knowing the nearest clusters could reveal the information about the client’s query.
+This protocol is not private: to protect the client's query, the protocol must hide the nearest clusters from the server.
+Revealing the closest clusters could expose information about the query since the cluster centroids reveal semantic information.